 President-elect Trump has mapped out a $1 trillion infrastructure plan with the help of Economic Advisors Peter Navarro and Wilbur Ross.
 They have broken down a 10-year plan, with the focus of funding coming from private entities.
 The idea is for these revenue generating projects (i.e. Utilities, toll roads, airports…etc.) to provide tax credits to the private investors to be counterbalanced by the employee and company taxes generated from these projects.

 All parties have agreed on the need for investment into our infrastructure, which in turn, should generate more jobs in the construction industry across the country.
 That being the case, there are HR issues that need to be addressed through the industry to aid in this growth.

 Creating a startup venture is no easy task.
 Startups come in all shapes, sizes, and industries.
-People often think of startups as simply tech-oriented companies, but that is not always the case.
-Neil Blumenthal, cofounder and co-CEO of Warby Parker summarizes it saying, “A startup is a company working to solve a problem where the solution is not obvious and success is not guaranteed.”
+Neil Blumenthal, cofounder and co-CEO of Warby Parker summarizes it best, saying, “A startup is a company working to solve a problem where the solution is not obvious and success is not guaranteed.”